Setting as Obstacles: How to Make Your Environment Impact Your Plot

 When it comes to setting, other people can create the biggest obstacles.
 Whole sub-genres are built around overthrowing governments and overcoming one’s station.
 Think about your character’s place and role in their society and ask yourself how that can become an obstacle.
 Are they in love with the prince when they are a peasant or vice versa?
 Have they broken the law and need to escape before being caught?

 Cultures and traditions can be obstacles when your character doesn’t believe in them, doesn’t know or understand them, or is physically incapable of completing them.
-How to Train Your Dragon the book series and movie are about a boy who disagrees with his society’s beliefs about dragons and fights to change their minds.
+How to Train Your Dragon, the book series and movies, are about a boy who disagrees with his society’s beliefs about dragons and fights to change their minds.
 The Sea Witch by Sarah Henning is about a girl who is shunned for being friends with a prince and fighting to overcome her loneliness.
 In both stories, society is a huge obstacle.

 And then there are wars.
 Armies, rogue soldiers, and lack of resources are just a few aspects of war settings that can become obstacles.
 Whether your character is directly involved in the war or not, they will have to face its challenges in some form or another.
 If you have a war happening when your story takes place, use that war to create obstacles through your setting.